reegancs/azure-lab-projects/Azure - Project 1/README.md

 - [Storage Account Template](./Azure%20-%20Project%201/Azure%20-%20Storage%20Account/storage-account-deployment/deployment.json)

 Exported all resources as ARM templates so the entire lab setup can be quickly redeployed in the future or shared as infrastructure-as-code.

+---

+## Security Measures

+- Restricted SSH access to my IP only
+- Enabled soft delete and versioning for blob storage to protect against accidental deletion
+- Used NSG to limit inbound connections to block unwanted access attempts
+- Chose least privilege (e.g., public access on storage) to keep sensitive files secure

+---

+## Design Decisions & Reasoning

+This section explains why I made the choices I did:

+- Resource Group: Chose UK South for low latency and compliance.
+- VNet: Left default 10.0.0.0/16 — big enough for multiple subnets (anything more would be too complicated for this test lab).
+- DDoS Protection & Firewall: Left off to avoid extra cost (would be on in production).
+- NSG: Restricted SSH access to my IP only to avoid brute force attacks.
+- VM Size: Used B1s to keep costs low but still allow me to connect via SSH and manage the VM with no issues.
+- Authentication: Used password login for simplicity (would use SSH keys in real-world as more secure).
+- Auto Shutdown: Prevented wasting credits by shutting VM down at night.
+- Defender for Cloud: Enabled the free tier for baseline security recommendations.
+- Storage Account: Disabled public network access, used TLS 1.2 and enabled soft delete + versioning to protect data from accidental deletion.
+- Encryption: Used Microsoft managed keys for simplicity but I am aware CMK is available for extra control.

+---

+## Cleanup

+All resources were deleted after testing to avoid unnecessary costs.

+---

+## Key Takeaways

+- Got hands on experience building and securing Azure resources.
+- Practiced using the portal, setting up NSGs and logging into a VM.
+- Successfully exported and documented ARM templates.
+- Built confidence in creating reproducible and secure cloud environments.